The Evolutionary Robustness of Forgiveness and Cooperation: Introduction

-Fudenberg and Maskin \cite{FM2} (see also Fudenberg and Maskin \cite{FM}) show that evolutionary stability can have equilibrium selection implications if we ask that the size of invasions that the strategy can repel to be uniformly large with respect to any alternative strategy and for large discount factors and small probabilities of mistakes.
+Fudenberg and Maskin (1993) (see also Fudenberg and Maskin 1990) show that evolutionary stability can have equilibrium selection implications if we ask that the size of invasions that the strategy can repel to be uniformly large with respect to any alternative strategy and for large discount factors and small probabilities of mistakes.
 They show that the only strategies with this characteristic must be cooperative.
 There are three main differences with our results.
-First, Fudenberg and Maskin \cite{FM2} focus on strategies of finite complexity while we do not have that restriction.
-Second, our robustness concept does not only consider the robustness to invasion by a single alternative strategy but also robustness to invasion by any arbitrary combination of alternative strategies.
+First, Fudenberg and Maskin (1993) focus on strategies of finite complexity while we do not have that restriction.
+Second, our robustness concept does not only consider the robustness to invasion by a single alternative strategy but also robustness to invasion by any arbitrary finite combination of alternative strategies.
 In other words, we also look at the size of the basin of attraction inside the simplex.
 Third, our full efficiency result only applies to the case of symmetric strategies and we only provide partial efficiency results for the general case.
-We want to point out that to prove efficiency we use a similar approach to the one used in \cite{FM2}.

-Our results also relate to Johnson, Levine and Pesendorfer \cite{JLP}, Volij \cite{V} and Levine and Pesendorfer \cite{LP} who use stochastic stability (Kandori, Mailath and Rob \cite{KMR} and Young \cite{YP}) to select equilibria in infinitely repeated games.
-As having large basin of attraction is a necessary condition (but not sufficient) for stochastic stability, the present results could help characterize strategies that are stochastically stable in any finite population.
+Our results also relate to Johnson, Levine and Pesendorfer (2001), Volij (2002) and Levine and Pesendorfer (2007) who use stochastic stability (Kandori, Mailath and Rob 1993 and Young 1993) to select equilibria in infinitely repeated games.
+As having large basin of attraction is a necessary condition (but not sufficient) for stochastic stability, the present results could help characterize strategies that are stochastically stable for any finite set of strategies.

-There is a previous theoretical literature providing evolutionary support for the strategy win-stay-lose-shift (see Nowak and Sigmund \cite{NS} and Imhof, Fudenberg and Nowak \cite{IFN}).
-This strategy has received little support from experiments on infinitely repeated games (see Dal B\'o and Fr\'echette \cite{DBF}, Fudenberg, Rand and Dreber \cite{FRD} and Dal B\'o and Fr\'echette \cite{DBF2}).
-We hope that new experiments can be designed to test this strategy's robustness to invasions when it is already highly prevalent in the population.

-Finally, our result linking the size of the basin of attraction and the frequency of cooperation relates to other experimental evidence provided by Dal B\'o and Fr\'echette \cite{DBF}.
-They find that the frequency of cooperation is increasing in the size of the basin of attraction of Grim versus the strategy Always Defect.